yhecon/Mortality_Covid_China/readme.md

 ### Replication

-- Software: STATA 16.0 or above is recommended to running the following do-files:
+- Software: STATA 16.0 or above is recommended in running the following do-files:

   (1) Figure 2-Figure 6: replication codes at ~/code/figure, fig2.do-fig6.do